Ultimate Budget Plan to Save Your Time and Free Your Money

 The shortest explanation is this: you’ll list all of your bills, spending needs, savings goals, and debt payments, then make every dollar of your income do one of these jobs!
 At the end of the month, the goal is to have exhausted all of the monthly revenue you took home – or – be back to a ‘zero balance.’
 We also have a plan for you to have some buffer funds in your checking account in case of a miscalculation, so don’t worry, your balance won’t ACTUALLY be zero (because that makes us nervous too).

-Helpful Tip: It’s important to have a free checking account that doesn’t hit you with a fee for having a low balance!
-They do exist.
+Helpful Tip: It’s important to have a credit union checking account that doesn’t hit you with a fee for having a low balance!
+Affordable accounts do exist.

 In a Zero Balance Budget Plan, here are some of the ‘jobs’ your money does for you: